crschnick/pdx_unlimiter/README.md

 # Development

-To build this project, a JDK for at least Java 24 is required.
+To build this project, a JDK for at least Java 25 is required.
 You can then build the gradle project using the gradle wrapper with `./gradlew build` or `.\gradlew.bat build`.
 For running, you can use `./gradlew run`.
-You can use the automatically generated file `pdxu.properties`, which is created when gradle is run the first time, to set some useful development options when needed.
+You can use the automatically generated file `dev.properties`, which is created when gradle is run the first time, to set some useful development options when needed.

 Further, note that as this is a pretty complicated Java project that fully utilizes modularity,